pergus/netbox-zabbix/README.md

 * Implement maintenance mode.

+[DONE] Replace checks for interfaces in forms? with calls to has_agent_interface & has_snmpv3_interface.

+[DONE] It should not be possible to assign an ip address to a zabbix interface for an ip that isn't associated with the underlyin device or vm.
+  Let's say we have two devices A and B. It should not be possible to create a zabbix interface for A and assign it an IP that belongs to B.

 [DONE] Edit zabbix configuration - when chaning monitored by to say proxy, then the form should force the user to add a proxy.
 The same goes for proxy group.